Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 YouTube Premium

-It’s unknown if CAD $9.99/mo $11.99/mo ($13.43/mo with tax) is even reasonable: Do I personally incur CAD $11.99 of cost to advertisers each month?
+It’s unknown if CAD $9.99/mo $11.99/mo (about $13.43/mo with tax) is even reasonable: Do I personally incur CAD $11.99 of cost to advertisers each month?

 How much does YouTube advertising cost?